 This section specifies all reference material external to the test suite, including the specific sub clauses references for the test in question, and any other references that might be helpful in understanding the test methodology and/or test results.
-External sources may also be referenced by a bracketed number (e.g., [1]) when mentioned in the test description.
-Any other references in the test description that are not indicated in this manner refer to elements within the test suite document itself (e.g., "Appendix 5.A", or "Table 5.1.1-1")
+External sources are always referenced by a bracketed name (e.g., [RFC-7143]) when mentioned in the test description.
+Any other references in the test description that are not indicated in this manner refer to elements within the test suite document itself (e.g., "Appendix 5.A", or "Table 5.1.1-1").)